-BIO 233 Human Physiology and Anatomy I

-The first course of a two-semester sequence which surveys the human as a functioning organism.
+BIO 233 Human Physiology and Anatomy I The first course of a two-semester sequence which surveys the human as a functioning organism.
 The first semester will emphasize the musculoskeletal system, nervous system and senses.
 The laboratory will emphasize human structure and techniques for studying muscle and nerve function.
-The course is designed for students interested in nursing and other careers not requiring a biology major.
+The course is designed for students in Athletic Training, Exercise Science, BS in Psychology, and Nursing, and as an elective course for Biology students considering graduate work in health professions.
 For the biology core, BIO 223 and BIO 234 may substitute for BIO 310.
 Three hours lecture, three hours laboratory.
 Prerequisites: Minimum grade of C in BIO 104 or 152.